There are five stages in the project lifecycle:

 - Client management

 Having a reliable project management system in place will save you and your team a lot of headaches.
-It will be easier to cross off tasks, see where deadlines and deliverables stand, and provide you and the team with insight into what needs to be done.
+It will be easier to cross off tasks, see where deadlines and deliveries stand, and provide the team with insights into what needs to be done.

 With Workfront, you can keep the whole project team updated and make reporting to clients and stakeholders easier.